 BABUAN raised her seven children in the military zone that is her homeland.
 And she used the MID-WIFERY skills gifted to her by her grandmother to deliver hundreds of babies for women who refused to use Indonesian government services.
 IZZY BROWN, who organised the FREEDOM FLOTILLA from Central Australia to West Papua in 2013, made this documentary because traditional midwifery skills aren’t being passed from one generation to the next in the war zone.

 MAJOR BARBARA TIPPER (ret.)

 Barbara Tipper was a member of the Australian Defence Force between 1986 and 2011, and used her military downtime to write poetry and songs.
 During a rotation in South Jakarta, as an English-language consultant to the Tentara Nasional Indonesia (TNI), she visited Jayapura, the capital of West Papua.
-Since retiring from the rigorous disciplines of military life, she has been flying the world of metaphor significance and meaning from her studio on the Mornington Peninsula.
-She first performed FLY THE FREEDOM, a solidarity anthem she wrote for West Papua, in Federation Square on 20 December 2014 with the BLACK ORCHID STRING BAND and ROSE TURTLE [for more, see NOTE 2]
+Since retiring from the rigorous disciplines of military life, she has exploring metaphor significance and meaning in her studio on the Mornington Peninsula.
+She first performed FLY THE FREEDOM, a solidarity anthem she wrote for West Papua, in Federation Square on 20 December 2014 with the BLACK ORCHID STRING BAND [for more, see NOTE 2]

 COLONEL LANCE COLLINS (ret.)